carloshdelreal/portafolio/_portfolio/en/2020-01-21 doctors app.md

 ## Generalities

+A full-stack web application to allow users to search for local physicians, schedule, and manage appointments.
+Built using Ruby on Rails and React.

 Doctor's Application is a partial implementation of the [MediCo - Medical Mobile App](https://www.behance.net/gallery/77208667/MediCo-Medical-mobile-app-UIUX-design?tracking_source=search%7Cmobile%20app){:target="_blank"} designed by Vinisha Panjikar.

 You can see a live version of the implementation [At Doctor's App https://doctorscapstone.herokuapp.com/](https://doctorscapstone.herokuapp.com/){:target="_blank"}.
 This is a Full stack web application that has been designed for mobile devices.